 Third, the actors and the relationships between them is improperly framed by Henwood’s argument.
 Instead of “investors who are starved for profits have no choice but to make investments they know are risky,” the correct framing is “financial advisors who are shielded from financial loss have an incentive to mislead their clients about the risks of investments.”
 The employees of investment banks made huge money in commissions and sales of risky assets leading up to the 2008 recession.
 Their companies were bailed out by the government, and none of them went to jail for fraud.
 They are the ones guiding the decision-making, and there is no risk to them, other than the risk that they might be scolded in a Congressional hearing.
 Also, we need to consider the rates of return that speculative investors are actually hoping to get.
-The rate of return on collateralized debt obligations (CDOs) leading up to the Great Recession was 20%.
+According to American Banker's Asset Securitization Report, the average rate of return on investment-grade (safe, allegedly) CDOs in 2001 was 16.5%, ranging from 14.1% to 18.6%.
+So, from the perspective of the investment bankers, they had a zero-risk investment that paid up to 18.6%, so they invested with wild abandon.
 So, from the perspective of the investment bankers, they had a zero-risk invested that pays 20%, so they invested with wild abandon.
 The existence of a 10% or even 15% Treasury wouldn’t deter this behavior.

 Fourth, you might then ask, “What if Treasuries had paid more than the CDOs?
 What if they had paid 25%?
 Would that deter speculation?”
 Maybe, but this would mean deterring profit-seeking behavior by offering them an even more profitable deal.
 Henwood seems to imply that this would be his preferred approach, but it is bizarre for a self-proclaimed socialist to insist on giving free money to the rich.
 More importantly, a 25% yield on Treasuries would result in commercial interest rates that would be incredibly harmful, either by causing inequality and inflation through the interest income channel or by causing unemployment and recession through the substitution channel, possibly both at once.
 Furthermore, investment bankers would still have an incentive to lie in that scenario.
 If Treasuries pay 25%, there would be no need for investment advice because the only guidance would be “buy Treasuries because they are the best asset, with zero risk and high yield.”
 No one would pay for that recommendation.
 That means that the only way investment bankers would make money off commissions and advisory fees would be if they promised returns that were even higher than 25%.
 They would invent a new financial asset with a potential 30% yield and lie to their clients about how safe it is, and the same speculative behavior would happen.
 This is why MMT’s solution to asset bubbles is not to raise interest rates but to use regulations to make certain types of speculative behavior illegal.
 Unfortunately, such so speculation continues today because Congress failed to take the necessary steps to effectively prevent speculation after the Financial Crisis, not because of ZIRP.